 The Behavior Management Protocol is careful to use only Physical Reality to talk about children.
 What we agree is means or agree upon what to do next becomes real, too, because it is a Socially-constructed Reality for this particular group.
 You can talk your Personal Reality whenever you wish, but as a basis for action it is unreliable.
 Whether your opinion is wise or not we don’t really know.

 Changing What We Do Takes Time and Diligence

-I wish to show a path that creates the opportunity for a community to reflect and explore ways to correct and restore well-being and wholeness.
+The management protocol that this section steps you through creates the opportunity for a community to reflect and explore ways to correct and restore well-being and wholeness.
 It is not the only path, of course.
 Many paths can lead to movement out of locked habits towards personal presentness and congruity.
-The Behavior Management Protocol is not the only path, of course.
-I present it here because it has been well tested thousands of times.
-It works because it is systematic in its examination of the physical reality of the unique situation and the considered reality co-constructed by people working as a team who are also committed to common action.
-If what the group of managers do doesn’t change what is happening in a satisfying direction, the group changes the plan.
-The protocol outlined below rapidly alters undesirable modes of responding because it is designed to socially construct agreement, which then can be tested by consistent action to see if it builds new ways of being.
+I present it here because it has been well tested.
+It works because it is systematic in its examination of the physical reality of this one unique situation and because this one unique group of people, who know and live with that child, co-construct what to do.

 The protocol builds from facts we establish about the physical reality, offers opportunity for a group of people — the managers, staff, assistants, parents, and family — to consider a menu of alternatives, and opens a way to find agreement on a proposed action plan.
 When everyone has input to the choices — based on shared perceptions and meaning — then the group can construct an immediate action plan.
-If one has a voice in that discussion of the alternatives and the decision on the action plan, one has buy-in to act in accord with the others.
+If one has a voice in that discussion of the alternatives and the decision on the choice of action plan, one has buy-in to act in accord with the others.